-Ensured organisational efficiency and effectiveness of ITAC.
-Lack adequate funding to ensure efficient operations.
-5 and eneoliveness of TrAC. operations. published regulations prescribing administrative fees payable by applicants when applying for Import and Export Control permits.
-This will result in the much- needed financial resources. • ITAC has put a moratorium in place for filling vacancies, which resulted in high vacancy rate due to financial constraints.
-Lack of data availability to conduct impact assessments. • Data framework developed and sent out to the relevant firms, guidance also provided to enable the relevant firms to populate the template.
+Ensured organisation and effectiveness of IT • The imparacle act of COVID-19 • Enforce government regulations to avoid the spread of the virus, i.e. washing hands frequently with soap and water; using an alcohol-based sanitizer; wearing mask all the time; and enforcing social distancing.
+Lack ac operation lequate funding to e ensure efficient In order to generate financial resources, the Minister published proposed regulations prescribing administrative fees payable by applicants when applying for certain permits administered by the Import and Export Control Unit.
+Should the regulations be imposed ITAC's financial position should improve.
+Due to financial constraints, ITAC will continue the moratorium for filling vacancies, which regrettably has resulted in high vacancy rate.
+Lack of assessr data availability to c nents. onduct impact Data framework developed and sent out to the relevant firms, guidance also provided to enable the relevant firms to populate the template.